 Their popularity is understandable: the WH-1000XM3 headphones are so good, they’ve won back-to-back What Hi-Fi?
 Awards since their launch in 2018.
 They’re still great headphones now, but with the likes of Sennheiser and B&W also now carving out slices of the premium noise-cancelling headphone pie, it’s inevitable that Sony will release a new version very soon - and we can’t wait to see what they do with them.

-Thanks to a recent FCC filing (thanks, The Verge), we know the WH-1000XM4 headphones are on the way, but when can we expect them, how much will they cost and what improvements will they offer?
+So, when can we expect them, how much will they cost and what improvements will they offer?
 Here we’ve rounded up all of the rumours, news and some of our own theories so you can get up to speed in no time at all.

 Sony WH-1000XM4: price and release date